A geodesic interior-point method for linear optimization over symmetric cones

 \subsection{Global convergence}

 The procedure {\tt center} used by {\tt longstep} globally converges.
 That is, it always returns $\hat w(\mu)$ given an \emph{arbitrary} initial point $w_0 \in \inter \coneName$ and centering parameter $\mu > 0$.
 For a fixed problem instance, we plot convergence behavior for different initial conditions (\Cref{fig:center}).
-We observe that the rate transitions from linear to quadratic as the geodesic distance $\delta(w_i, \hat w(\mu))$ decreases.
-The latter phase is expected (\Cref{thm:newtonConv}).
-For step sizes, we took $\gamma = \frac{1}{2}$.
+We observe that convergence rate is divided into an initial and quadratic phase.
+These phases are expected from Theorem~\ref{thm:newton}.